emotion-js/next/README.md

 # emotion next

+# NOTE: All of these packages are now in the emotion repo

 > An experimental css-in-js library built for React

 **This is pretty experimental and there will be breaking changes often.
 Don't use it for anything really important yet.**